-

 Sorrow's Long Road

-Regular price $24.00 Save $-24.00After the research psychologist Barbara Blatchley’s husband and partner of thirty-six years passed away, her life changed utterly.
+Regular price $24.00 Save $-24.00After the research psychologist Barbara Blatchley lost her husband and partner of thirty-six years, her life changed utterly.
 Seeking to understand the pain and confusion she felt, Blatchley began exploring the psychology and neuroscience of bereavement.
 Why does grief last so long and hurt so much?
 How do we come to terms with loss?

 In Sorrow’s Long Road, Blatchley interweaves an engaging and reader-friendly look at the research on grief with her powerful personal narrative.
 Beginning with the day of her husband’s death, she traces the questions that loss raised and the answers that science provides.
 Blatchley examines the psychology of love and attachment, detailing how we bond with others and what happens when those bonds are broken.
 She considers the storm of emotions that the bereaved experience, as well as both the physical and psychological effects of grieving.
 Blatchley maps out how we adapt to the changes that loss brings and find a new identity afterward.
 In addition to her own experiences, she shares the stories of other people who have suffered a loss and struggled to recover, illustrating how grief changes over time.